 The choice of gemstones in commercial jewelry also tends to be very limited.
-This is true both of the choice in gem varieties, and the choices in cut, size and quality in each variety.
-Your local jeweler may carry some garnet jewelry, but can he show you spessartite, rhodolite, hessonite, pyrope, grossularite and tsavorite garnet varieties?
+This is true of the choice of gem varieties, and the choices in cut, size and quality of each variety.
+Your local jeweler may carry some garnet jewelry, but can you choose from spessartite, rhodolite, hessonite, pyrope, grossularite and tsavorite garnet varieties?

 Of course it is unreasonable to expect a retail jeweler to carry garnet jewelry in all those varieties, not to mention all the different cuts and sizes that a customer might want to consider.
 That is why many gemstone lovers take a different approach in buying gemstone jewelry.
 They buy high quality loose gems and have them set by a jeweler or jewelry designer.

-This approach has its advantages and its disadvantages.
-The advantages are many.
+This approach has both advantages and disadvantages.
+The advantages are numerous.
 They include the ability to buy exactly the gemstone you want, in the variety, color, size, cut and quality of your choice.
-Imagine being able to choose from 1,000 different pieces of tourmaline to find exacly the color you've always wanted.
-You can buy your gems from a gemstone specialist who carries many of the 100+ varieties of gemstones available in the market.
+Imagine being able to choose from 1,000 different pieces of tourmaline to find the exact color you've always wanted.
+You can buy your gems from a gemstone specialist who carries many of the 100+ varieties of gemstones available on the market.
 Some of these gems, such as natural spinel, are rarely found in commerical jewelry due to their rarity.
-A specialized gemstone dealer will know the origin of the gems he sells, and any treatments that may have been used to enhance them.
-He will also be able to provide certification for the gems he sells.
+A specialized gemstone dealer will know the origin of the gems for sale, and any treatments that may have been used to enhance them.
+The seller will also be able to provide certification for the gems on sale.